EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 assembly_proteins_virify,/PATH/assembly.fasta,/PATH/proteins.gff,/PATH/virify_out.gff
 ```

 Each row represents a sample.
 Note that sample names have to be unique.
-The minimal input is the (meta)genome assembly in fasta format.
+The minimal input is the (meta)genome assembly in FASTA format that can be compressed (.gz).
+User proteins GFF file also can be compressed (.gz).

 Basic run: